kpto/ClusterSheep/README.md

 You will enter cluster viewer as usual, but within developer mode, you can type `python` to enter Python interactive console.
 The prompt will be changed from `viewer >>>` to `python >>>`.
 All Python commands executed in the console will be logged into `cslogg` file as well.

+API documentation and examples of usage can be found [here](docs/api-and-example.md).

 <a name="usage-cluster-refinement"></a>
 ## Cluster refinement